Sayannil/My-Website/index.md

 1. Love debating and interacting with new people online as well as offline.
 2. Interested in Managerial and Networking roles (like being a Convenor).
 3. Learning Stock Market and Trading from SoS in MnP Club in my College.
+4. Write stories,anecdotes and experiences in free time or on social media.

 ### Past Time Favourites

 1. I play outdoor sports like Cricket, Football and Badminton and indoor games like Chess and Carrom.
 2. I am a huge [MCU](https://www.marvel.com/) Fan.
 And I can say I have watched all the 23 films and 2 shows _in an immersive manner_.
 3. Play Online chess tournaments in [Lichess](https://lichess.org/).
-4. I also bingewatch movieclips and funny and educational channels on Youtube.
+4. I also bingewatch movieclips and funny, factual or experimental channels on Youtube.

 ### How to Connect with me